loganhartford/random_forests/README.md

-# random_forests
+# Random Forests
-Learning and experimenting with Random Forests
+Learning and experimenting with Random Forests.